This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this recipe, check out our Leftover Ingredients Recipe Finder or you might like to consider using them in any of these single serving and small batch recipes:

-If you’ve made this slow cooker ropa vieja recipe, I’d love to hear how it turned out for you.
+If you’ve made this mini slow cooker ropa vieja recipe, I’d love to hear how it turned out for you.
 Please rate the recipe and share your thoughts in the comments below.

 Snapped a photo?
 Tag us on Instagram; we’d be thrilled to see your creation!

-Your Cooking For One Source
+Cooking For One Made Easy

 Because you’re worth it

-Mini Slow Cooker Ropa Vieja
+Slow Cooker Ropa Vieja For One

-5 from 10 votes
+5 from 13 votes

 Prep: 15 minutes